rails/rails/guides/source/action_mailbox_basics.md

 Once an email has been routed to a matching mailbox and processed, Action Mailbox updates the email status stored in `action_mailbox_inbound_emails` table with one of the following values:

-- Pending: Just received by one of the ingress controllers and scheduled for routing.
+- `pending`: Just received by one of the ingress controllers and scheduled for routing.
-- Processing: During active processing, while a specific mailbox is running its `process` method.
+- `processing`: During active processing, while a specific mailbox is running its `process` method.
-- Delivered: Successfully processed by the specific mailbox.
+- `delivered`: Successfully processed by the specific mailbox.
-- Failed: An exception was raised during the specific mailbox’s execution of the `process` method.
+- `failed`: An exception was raised during the specific mailbox’s execution of the `process` method.
-- Bounced: Rejected processing by the specific mailbox and bounced to sender.
+- `bounced`: Rejected processing by the specific mailbox and bounced to sender.

 If the email is marked either `delivered`, `failed`, or `bounced` it's considered 'processed' and marked for [incineration](#incineration-of-inboundemails).